missmatsuko/JavaScript30/19 - Webcam Fun/README.md

 # 19 - Webcam Fun
+Apply a variety of filters from a local webcam stream and save snapshots.

 ## Changes made from original:
 - [x] Modify file structure so that it's a bit more organized